erille/WormholeTimer/README.md

 ## Contributing

 Feel free to:
-- Add new themes
+- Add new themes and overlays
 - Improve the UI/UX
 - Add new features
 - Fix bugs
-- Create better sound effects
+- Create better sound effects and video overlays

 ---

-**Enjoy your psychedelic party timer! 🎉🌈🎵**
+**Enjoy your psychedelic party timer! 🎉🌈🎵🎬**